Probate Q&A Series How do I probate a will to inherit land and other assets in North Carolina?

 Find the decedent’s original signed will.
 You must file it with the clerk of superior court in the county where the person lived.
 Under N.C.G.S. § 28A-11-1, the clerk records or admits the will to probate.

-Submit a verified petition for probate of the will and issuance of letters testamentary.
-The petition goes to the clerk’s office where you file the will.
+Submit the appropriate application or petition for probate of the will and issuance of letters testamentary.
+The filing goes to the clerk’s office where you file the will.
 See N.C.G.S. § 28A-10-1.
 Include the original will and payment of applicable filing fees.

 3. Notify Heirs, Beneficiaries, and Creditors

 The clerk issues letters testamentary to the appointed executor.
-Notify all heirs at law and named beneficiaries within 30 days of appointment as required by N.C.G.S. § 28A-10-4.
-You must also publish a notice to creditors so anyone who is owed money can file a claim within three months.
+Notify all heirs at law and named beneficiaries within 60 days of appointment as required by N.C.G.S. § 28A-10-4.
+You must also publish a notice to creditors so anyone who is owed money can file a claim within three months after the first publication or be barred, subject to statutory exceptions.

 4. Inventory, Appraisement, and Bond

-Within 90 days after receiving letters, prepare and file an inventory and appraisal of the estate’s assets under N.C.G.S. § 28A-21-1.
-The court may require the executor to post a bond unless the will waives bond or all beneficiaries agree.
+Within 90 days after receiving letters, prepare and file an inventory of the estate’s assets under N.C.G.S. § 28A-21-1.
+The clerk may require the executor to post a bond unless bond is waived by the will or otherwise not required by law.

 5. Pay Debts, Taxes, and Expenses

-Use estate funds to pay valid creditor claims and final income or estate taxes.
+Use estate funds to pay valid creditor claims and applicable final income, estate, or other taxes.
 Resolve any disputes before distributing property.

 6. Distribute Assets to Beneficiaries

 Once debts and taxes are settled, the executor prepares a distribution plan.
 Distribute personal property and funds according to the will.
-For real estate, the executor executes deeds conveying land to beneficiaries under N.C.G.S. § 47-18.
-Record deeds with the register of deeds.
+For real estate, title may pass to devisees at death subject to estate administration, and a personal representative may execute a deed only when authorized by the will, court order, or statute.
+Record any deed with the register of deeds.

 7. Close the Estate

 After distribution, file a final account with the clerk of superior court.
-When the court approves, it issues an order discharging the executor from further duties.
+When the estate is properly closed, the personal representative is discharged from further duties.

 Key Takeaways for Probating a Will in North Carolina